 So, when preparing dinner, the man, remembering that wonderful image, pulled the sheet in order to recreate that navel, then deciding to fill the sheet with meat.

 Many think that the typical dish of Lazio is carbonara, but this is not correct as the dish that really represents the region, in fact, is Amatriciana.

-Originally from the city of Amatrice, the ancestor sauce as knowed as “Gricia” was composed of crispy guanciale with extra virgin olive oil shaded with dry white wine, pepper and sprinkled of pecorino romano.
+Originally from the city of Amatrice, the ancestor sauce as known as “Gricia” was composed of crispy guanciale with extra virgin olive oil shaded with dry white wine, pepper and sprinkled with pecorino romano.

-Over time this sauce has evolved and is composed with the same ingredients, except for oil, and enriched with tomato sauce.
+Over time this sauce has evolved and is composed of the same ingredients, except for oil, and enriched with tomato sauce.

 Pizza Napoli Campania

 Ma tu vulive ‘a pizza,

 cu ‘a pummarola ‘ncoppa…